AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/criteo.md

 ## Limitations {#limitations}

-* Currently Criteo does not support removing users from audiences.
+* Criteo does not currently support removing users from audiences.
-* Criteo only accepts SHA-256 and plain text emails (to be transformed into SHA-256 before sending).
+* Criteo only accepts [!DNL SHA-256]-hashed and plain-text emails (to be transformed into [!DNL SHA-256] before sending).
 Please do not send any PII (Personal Identifiable Information, such as individual's names or phone numbers).

 ![Prerequisites](../../assets/catalog/advertising/criteo/prerequisites.png)